Stories of Hope

 Finally Housed Safely

 A client called to thank House of Hope for our help.
-She transitioned from homelessness in 2019, to living in an apartment in 2020, to working and doing well enough in 2021 that she no longer needs our services.
+Over the course of three years, she transitioned from homelessness, to living in an apartment, to working and doing well enough that she no longer needs our services.
 Since she is still eligible for our services based on her circumstanes, we let her know House of Hope is available to help her maintain her success if needed!

 Healthy and Thriving